 Debt funds: Since these funds are for a period more than that of liquid funds, prices of the underlying bonds in the portfolio gets affected by the fluctuations in the interest rates.
 Another risk associated with debt funds is the credit risk.
 Credit default risk will be high if the credit rating of the fund is low and vice versa.
 So the investors should carefully verify the credit rating of the fund they are going to invest in.

 Liquid funds: The chances of NAV fluctuation is less because these funds invest in short maturity debt securities.
-Also, these funds do not have M2M risk.
+Also, these funds do not have Mark to Market risk.
 Hence, these funds yield stable returns.

 Debt funds: The investor should evaluate his risk appetite based on which he can invest taking into account the duration of the debt fund.
 A fund with higher duration sees higher fluctuation due to specific change in interest rate and vice versa.